Anarchism in Morocco: Spanish Civil War

 Anti-Moroccan racism began to swell through the ranks of the republican faction, with Federica Montseny characterizing the military uprising in such terms: "if they were Spaniards, if they were patriots, they would not have unleashed the… Moors on Spain, imposing on Spain their fascistic civilisation, not as a Christian civilisation but a Moorish civilisation".
 When enemy soldiers were captured by republican forces, Moroccans faced particularly discriminatory levels of violence from their captors.
 Republican propaganda urged men to enlist in order to prevent Spanish women from being "despoiled by the Moors", in a move which was criticized by the anarcha-feminist Mujeres Libres.
 The editorial board of Solidaridad Obrera was also replaced with another, which began to propagate racist and even imperialist views in the paper.

 World War II and independence

 In 1940, the Italian anarchist Celso Persici fled from the French authorities to Casablanca, where he joined the Moroccan resistance to fight against Fascist Italy in the Italian campaign.
-Following the end of World War II, the Mouvement libertaire nord-africain (MLNA) was established in French Algeria, with contacts in the French protectorates in Tunisia and Morocco.
+Following the end of World War II, the North African Libertarian Movement (MLNA) was established in French Algeria, with contacts in the French protectorates in Tunisia and Morocco.
 Guy-Virgile Martin was among the anarchist activists with a presence in the North African press, working as a teacher in Morocco, where he experienced the country's independence from France.
 In a letter sent to the Algerian anarchist Fernand Doukhan in January 1958, Martin described the isolation that anarchists were experiencing in the newly independent Morocco, which led him to join the Moroccan Communist Party, in which he became a leading figure.